yandthj/HPC/docs/Documentation/Machine_Learning/index.md

         conda activate /projects/<your-project-name>/<your-user-name>/<conda-env-dir>/<pt or tf>

 !!!
 Note
-	If you are not familiar with using [Anaconda environments](https://www.anaconda.com/) please refer to the [NREL HPC page on using Conda environments](../Environment/Customization/conda.md) and also the Conda guide to [managing environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+	If you are not familiar with using [Anaconda environments](https://www.anaconda.com/) please refer to the [NLR HPC page on using Conda environments](../Environment/Customization/conda.md) and also the Conda guide to [managing environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ### Installing TensorFlow on Kestrel